-Wealth Management (Credit Suisse) (US GAAP, adjusted)
+Wealth Management (Credit Suisse) (US GAAP, adjusted)1

 As of or for the month ended

 USD m, except where indicated 30.6.23

 Statements of operations

-Net interest income 120
+Net interest income 2 120

-Recurring commissions and fees 122
+Recurring commissions and fees 3 122

-Transaction- and performance-based revenues 81
+Transaction- and performance-based revenues 4 81

 Other revenues 0

 Net revenues 323

 Provision for credit losses 7

 Total operating expenses 427

 Income / (loss) before taxes (111)

 Statement of operations metrics

 Cost / income ratio (%) 132.3

 Balance sheet statistics

-Loans, gross (USD bn) 80.8
+Loans, gross (USD bn) 5 80.8

 Customer deposits (USD bn) 83.2

 Number of relationship managers 1,547

 Assets under management

 Assets under management (USD bn) 530

 Net new assets / (net asset outflows) (USD bn) 0.8

 1 The US GAAP information for the Credit Suisse business divisions and Corporate Center has been adjusted to remove effects that overlap with amounts already accounted for as part of the acquisition, e.g., aligning fair value methodologies, changes in litigation provisions, software and goodwill impairment.
 2 Net interest income includes a term spread credit on stable deposit funding and a term spread charge on loans.
 3 Calculated as the total of recurring commissions and fees for services, such as investment product management, discretionary mandate and other asset management-related fees, fees from lending activities, fees for general banking products and services, and revenues from wealth structuring solutions.
-4 Calculated as the total of transaction- and performance-based revenues, primarily arising from brokerage and product issuing fees, fees from foreign exchange client transactions, trading and sales income, equity participations income, and other transaction- and performance-based income.
-5 Divisional metrics reflect where the loans are recorded and managed from a risk management view and do not reflect any revenue sharing arrangements that exist between divisions.
+4 Calculated as the total of transaction- and performance-based revenues, primarily arising from brokerage and product issuing fees, fees from foreign exchange client transactions, trading and a torrelet any revenue sharing arrangements that exist between divisions.